Fast Conformer with Linearly Scalable Attention for Efficient Speech Recognition: Experiments

 \subsection{Long-form audio transcription}

 Fast Conformer with limited context and global token for long audio was trained in the following way.
-This model has additional query, key and value projection layers that are used for global attention.
-These layers are initialized by copying weights from the trained attention layers.
-The rest of the encoder is initialized with the checkpoint pre-trained on our internal 25k hour set with full context attention.
+This model has shared query, key and value projection layers that are used for global and local attention.
+The encoder is initialized with the checkpoint pre-trained on our internal 25k hour set with full context.
 We then do additional fine-tuning on the same dataset with limited context attention for 10k steps.
 We used learning rate warmup of 1k steps, with maximum learning rate 1e-6 and cosine rate annealing to 0.
 The size of the limited context was set to 128 steps on each side of a token, which corresponds to around 10 seconds.
-We also randomly concatenate training utterances during this fine-tuning, to train the model to handle longer sequences.

-The performance of Fast Conformer was evaluated using two long-form audio datasets: TED-LIUM 3~\cite{ted3}, and Earnings-21~\cite{earnings21}.
+The performance of Fast Conformer was evaluated using two long-form audio datasets: TED-LIUM v3~\cite{hernandez2018ted}, and Earnings-21~\cite{earnings21}.
 We compare our limited context model with full context Fast Conformer as well as with base Conformer trained on the same dataset.
-Since some utterances in the evaluation datasets are too long even for the limited context model, we use buffered inference.
-For Conformer and FastConformer with full context attention we used 20 second buffers.
-For FastConformer with limited context we used buffer size of one hour.
-Fast Conformer with new attention mechanism significantly outperforms Conformer and Fast Conformer with global attention on both long-form ASR benchmarks (see Table \ref{tab:long_asr}).
+We used the Whisper normalizer on both transcripts and predictions to evaluate the models.
+For Conformer and Fast Conformer with full context attention we used 20 second buffers.
+For Fast Conformer with limited context we processed the full audio in one forward pass.
+Fast Conformer with new attention mechanism significantly outperforms Conformer and Fast Conformer with global attention on both long-form ASR benchmark sets (see Table \ref{tab:long_asr}).